MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-server-standalone.md

 ms.author: heidist
 manager: cgronlun
 ---
-# R Server (standalone) and Machine Learning Server (Standalone) in SQL Server
+# R Server (Standalone) and Machine Learning Server (Standalone) in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 SQL Server provides installation support for a standalone R Server or Machine Learning Server that runs independently of SQL Server.
-Depending on your SQL Server version, a standalone server has a foundation of open-source R or Python, overlayed with high-performance libraries from Microsoft that add statistical and predictive analytics at scale, as well as libraries for machine learning tasks coded in R or Python.
+Depending on your SQL Server version, a standalone server has a foundation of open-source R and possibly Python, overlayed with high-performance libraries from Microsoft that add statistical and predictive analytics at scale.
+Libraries also enable machine learning tasks scripted in R or Python.

 In SQL Server 2016, this feature is called **R Server (Standalone)** and is R-only.
 In SQL Server 2017, it's called **Machine Learning Server (Standalone)** and includes both R and Python.

 > [!Note]
-> As installed by SQL Server Setup, a standalone server is functionally equivalent to the non-SQL-branded versions of [Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/what-is-machine-learning-server), supporting the same use cases and scenarios, including remote execution, operationalization and web services, and the complete collection of RevoScaleR and revoscalepy functions.
+> As installed by SQL Server Setup, a standalone server is functionally equivalent to the non-SQL-branded versions of [Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/what-is-machine-learning-server), supporting the same user scenarios, including remote execution, operationalization and web services, and the complete collection of RevoScaleR and revoscalepy functions.

 ## Components